thebadmonkeydev/graphql_workshop/PITCHME.md

 ---
 ## Field Resolution

+To resolve a field in GraphQL we need 3 pieces of information:

+- Field Arguments
+- Query Context
+- Parent Object to resolve on

++++
-Where does graphql-ruby look to resolve fields?
+### Where does graphql-ruby look?

 @snap[south-west span-25 font-06]
 @box[bg-pink box-padding rounded](Method on type)